Inspiration of the Bible: Bulletin Articles

 The Prophecy of Cyrus

-One of the reasons we can know the Bible is from God is because it contains hundreds of prophecies about individuals, lands, and nations similar to the example above.
+One of the reasons we can know the Bible is from God is that it contains hundreds of prophecies about individuals, lands, and nations similar to the example above.
 One such prophecy was about a man named Cyrus and two nations: Babylon and the Medo-Persian Empire.
 Isaiah vividly described how God would destroy the powerful kingdom of Babylon, “the glory of kingdoms” (13:19).
 Writing as if it had already occurred (commonly known as the “prophetic perfect,” frequently employed in the Old Testament to stress the absolute certainty of fulfillment, i.e. Isaiah 53), Isaiah declared Babylon would fall (21:9).
 He then prophesied that Babylon would fall to the Medes and Persians (Isa.13; 21:1-10).
 Later, he proclaimed that the “golden city” (Babylon) would be conquered by a man named Cyrus (44:28; 45:1-7).
-This is a remarkable prophecy, especially since Cyrus was not even born until almost 150 years after Isaiah penned these words.
+This is a remarkable prophecy, especially since Cyrus was not born until almost 150 years after Isaiah penned these words.

 Not only did Isaiah predict that Cyrus would overthrow Babylon, but he also wrote that Cyrus, serving as Jehovah’s “anointed” and “shepherd,” would release the Jews from captivity and assist them in their return to Jerusalem for the purpose of rebuilding the temple.
-All of this was written almost two hundred years before Cyrus conquered Babylon (539 B.C.).
+All of this was written almost 200 years before Cyrus conquered Babylon (539 B.C.).
 Amazing!

-In case you’re wondering about the factuality of this story, secular history verifies that all of these events came true.
+In case you are wondering about the factuality of this story, secular history verifies that all of these events came true.
 There really was a man named Cyrus who ruled the Medo-Persian Empire.
 He did conquer Babylon.
 And just as Isaiah prophesied, he assisted the Jews in their return to Jerusalem and in the rebuilding of the temple.